Recommended Wedding Photographers

 Areas We Serve

-When you need a fun, professional DJ to take your event "over the top", we're here to help!
-We have done wedding receptions and other events all over central Wisconsin, including Appleton, Neenah, Stevens Point, and Oshkosh.
-Have a look around our site, then give us a call to hear what we're really like!
+When you need a fun, professional DJ to take your event “over the top”, we’re here to help!
+We have done wedding receptions and other events all over central Wisconsin, including Green Bay, Appleton, Neenah, Oshkosh, Stevens Point, Wausau, and Wisconsin Rapids.
+Take a look around our site, then give us a call to hear what we’re really like!